 - (a) Research applications that match our policy described in "1.
 Aims" will be preferentially approved.
 It is preferable that applicants have already conducted sample preparations and preliminary experiments, for example, biochemical experiments, test of observation conditions, and microscopic analysis by optical microscope, electron microscope, SPM, etc. However, applications without any preliminary results will also be approved depending on the contents. - (b) If your samples or methods are quite new to Bio-SPM measurements, we will select your proposal as a "Preliminary Investigation".
 In Preliminary Investigation, Experts of Bio-SPM will perform some experiments to search for the measurement conditions.
-When the measurement conditions for your proposal are fixed, you can start a full research. - (c) When a submitted application is approved, the principal investigator (PI) responsible for the collaborative research should be a collaborative researcher of NanoLSI, Kanazawa University.
+When the measurement conditions for your proposal are fixed, you can start a full research. - (c) When a submitted application is approved, the principal investigator (PI) responsible for the collaborative research and the collaborative partner researcher should be a collaborative researcher of NanoLSI, Kanazawa University.
 All members who participate in the approved research project can stay at Kakuma Guest House (http://guesthouse.w3.kanazawa-u.ac.jp/index.html).
-If no room is available at Kakuma Guest House, stay at hotels in downtown. - (d) If you cannot cover the travel and accommodation expenses for staying at Kanazawa University,
+If no room is available at Kakuma Guest House, stay at hotels in downtown. - (d) If you cannot cover the travel expenses including transportation and accommodation for staying at Kanazawa University, mention it in the appropriate part of Form 1.
+Travel expenses will be supported up to 200K JPY for domestic applicants and 350K JPY for overseas applicants based on the travel expense regulations of Kanazawa University after the review by the Expert Committee of NanoLSI.

-- mention it in the appropriate part of Form 1.
-Travel and accommodation expenses will be supported up to 200K JPY after the review by the Expert Committee of NanoLSI. - (e) For the outstanding proposals related to cancer research, travel and accommodation expense will be supported up to 200K JPY by Cancer Research Institute, Kanazawa University.
+- (e) For the outstanding proposals related to cancer research, travel expenses will be supported up to 200K JPY for domestic applicants and 350K JPY for overseas applicants by Cancer Research Institute, Kanazawa University based on the travel expense regulations of Kanazawa University.
 Adopted should mention as follows when the results are published, "This work was partly supported by Extramural Collaborative Research Grant of Cancer Research Institute, Kanazawa University." - (f) Graduate and undergraduate students can also participate in a collaborative research team.
 In such cases, approval from their supervisor is absolutely necessary.
-The approval form is available in Form 1: "2018 Academic Year Bio-SPMs Collaborative Research, Application and Collaborative Researcher Approval Form."
-Travel and accommodation expenses can be covered for only graduate students, but not for undergraduate students. - (g) If the supervisor of the student collaborative researchers changes, a new approval from the new supervisor would be necessary.
-In such cases, contact the person in charge of the Bio-SPMs Collaborative Research (E-mail: bio-spmscr_nano@ml.kanazawa-u.ac.jp).
+The approval form is available in Form 1: "2019 Academic Year Bio-SPMs Collaborative Research, Application and Collaborative Researcher Approval Form."
+Travel expenses can be covered for only graduate students, but not for undergraduate students. - (g) If the supervisor of the student collaborative researchers changes, a new approval from the new supervisor would be necessary.
+In such cases, contact the person in charge of the Bio-SPMs Collaborative Research (E-mail: bio-spmscr nano@ml.kanazawa-u.ac.jp).